 What size Christmas tree do I need?

 The first thing to remember about a Christmas tree – the taller it is, the wider it will be.
 Once you take off the protective wrapping, the branches can take a couple of days to settle – don’t be fooled by slender-looking 7-footers.
 Measure your free space and take a tape measure when you go tree shopping.
-If your short or floor space but want a tree with some height, consider putting a shorter tree on a table with a festive covering.
-Also, be aware of the size and height of any elevator you need to use.
-It’d be devastating to have to chop off the top six inches to get your tree up to the 10th floor.
+If your ceiling isn’t high but you want a tree with some height, consider putting a shorter tree on a table with a festive covering.